cx-prog-lang/.github/features/auto_default.md

 ### Deriving or Referencing Default Values

 In the case of record types, having a variable initialization overrides _every field_ of the default value (including the fields not specified in the initializer).
-If the initializer should be built on top of the default value, an expression `default(<data_type>)` should be specified at the beginning of the initializer.
+If the initializer should be built on top of the default value, the initializer expression `default(<data_type>)` can be specified at the beginning of the initializer braces.
 For example, the field `a` of the variable `t` will be `999` instead of `1`, but the field `c` will remain as `x` as in the default value.
-Notice that if the initializer contains any `default(<data_type>)` (except when it's used inside an expression of a member initializer), every regular member initializer should have a designator.

 ```c
 #include <stdio.h>